 Pay particular attention to feelings that feel “caused by” another person.
 These can often be inaccurate interpretations.
 CBT therapy can help with this.

 5. Unmet needs can be an emotional trigger.

-Positive feelings are more likely to occur when are needs are met.
+Positive feelings are more likely to occur when our needs are met.
 Pay attention to what you are feeling and ask yourself, “what do I need?”
 Use this list for ideas.
-If this is recurring feeling it may indicate an unmet need.
+If this is a recurring feeling it may indicate an unmet need.